remi-douvenot/ssw-2d/README.txt

 SSW is composed of 4 independent modules.
 1/ source module calculates the source (initial field in SSW) 2/ terrain generates the relief
 3/ propagation is the core of SSW and SSW.
-It calculates the total electromagnetic field using SSW or WWP.
+It calculates the total electromagnetic field using SSF, SSW or WWP.
+(WWP-H is the hybridization of SSW and WWP)
+SSW is also avalaible in cython (tested on Linux the 2023/04/13).
+Please see the documentation for compiling.
 4/ post-processing plots the result.
-It is not operational (04/2022) 5/ GUI contains the graphical user interface.
+5/ GUI contains the graphical user interface.
 It calls 1/, 2/ and 3/ and plots the results on the GUI directly.

 The modules can be called from the GUI (user-friendly mode) or each one independently using the csv files in the inputs directories (expert modes).